Belzec extermination camp: Camp operation

-Aerial photograph of Bełżec camp perimeter taken in 1944 by the Luftwaffe (a common practice with murder factories after clean-up, making sure that it is safe to abandon).
+Aerial photograph of Bełżec camp perimeter taken in 1944 by the Luftwaffe.
 Known structures are gone except for the brick-and-mortar garage and auto-shop for the SS, whose foundations still exist today (lower left).
 Across the fence (left), separated from the main camp, the Hiwi guards' accommodations with kitchen as well as sorting and packing yard for victims possessions.
 Dismantled barracks can still be seen surrounded by walking sand.
 The railway unloading platform, with two parallel ramps, marked with red arrow.
 A smaller arrow shows the holding pen for Jews still waiting to be "processed".
 Location of gas chambers marked with a cross.
 Undressing and hair-cropping area marked with rectangle, with fenced-out "Sluice" into the woods, obstructing the view of the surroundings.
 Cremation pyres and ash pits (yellow), upper half.

 The history of Bełżec can be divided into two (or three) periods of operation.
 The first phase, from 17 March to the end of June 1942, was marked by the existence of smaller gas chambers housed in barracks constructed of planks and insulated with sand and rubber.
 Bełżec was the first killing centre of Operation Reinhard.
 There were many technical difficulties with the early attempts at mass extermination.
 The gassing installation was imperfect and usually only one or two rooms were working, causing a backlog.
 In the first three months, 80,000 people were murdered and buried in pits covered with a shallow layer of earth.
 The victims were Jews deported from the Lublin Ghetto and its vicinity.
 The original three gas chambers were found insufficient for completing their purpose.